TBerrigan2101/project-one/README.md

 - __About__

-  - A page to give some historical background of the business, it's ethos, what it aims to do in the future and to encourage people to visit or contact the business.
+  - A page to give some historical background of the business, its ethos, what it aims to do in the future and to encourage people to visit or contact the business.

 - __Stories__